LucaCellamare/BIP-Project-sales-forecasting/README.md

 ### Course Project
 **Dataset Description**:

-This year project is based on a sales forecasting dataset with aggregated information for different products (SKU) throughout a 3-years time window:
+Data mining and Time series forecasting project based on a sales dataset with aggregated information for different products (SKU) throughout a 3-years time window:

 •

 •

 _Weekly data (Dec 2016 – Dec 2019)_
-Data are available for 43 SKU but the target for the prediction is restricted to 12 SKUs
+Data are available for 43 SKU (different products), prediction target restricted to 12 products

 **SKU** | Unique identifier for the products | int